Skip to content

 Communicate early and often with everyone who is affected.
 People respond to change on an emotional rather than intellectual level, so address personal concerns first.
 And don’t be all rainbows and sunshine, telling employees only the wonderful things the change will mean for the organization.
 First of all, they’re not going to buy it.
 And second, this doesn’t address the real reason behind their resistance.

-Fact is, they’re scared about what the change means for them personally.
+The fact is, they’re scared about what the change means for them personally.
 Will they have to learn new skills?
 Adopt new practices?
 Most likely.
-So it’s beneficial to address these concerns in advance.
+So, it’s beneficial to address these concerns in advance.
 Be honest and straightforward, sharing the reasons behind the change as well.

 Involve the People

 People support what they help create.
 Involve resisters in the change process.
-Encourage them to share their specific concerns and give feedback regarding how the changes are working.
+Encourage them to share their specific concerns and give feedback regarding how the changes work.
 Actively listen and be prepared to incorporate their suggestions and ideas for improvement.

 Train ‘em Up

-Going back to the “they’re scared” part, oftentimes people resist change because they recognize they don’t have the necessary skills to be successful and are afraid to ask for help.
+Returning to the “they’re scared” part, people frequently resist change because they recognize they don’t have the necessary skills to succeed and are afraid to ask for help.
 Provide learning and training opportunities to build their confidence and competence with new duties and situations.
 Be patient and celebrate successes every step of the way.

-Businesses grow, industries evolve.
+Businesses grow, and industries evolve.
 Change happens.
-But if it’s dealt with in an effective and responsible manner, you’ll reduce and possibly even avoid employee resistance, allowing your company to enjoy a smooth transition.
+But if it’s dealt with effectively and responsibly, you’ll reduce and possibly even avoid employee resistance, allowing your company to enjoy a smooth transition.

 Posted in Leadership, Learning & Development, Tips and Trends